houjer23/Rust-Study-Report/README.md

 * Read [CSAPP](http://csapp.cs.cmu.edu/2e/samples.html) Chapter 1.1 - 2.1.4
 ##  5. <a name='day22023.7.14'></a>Day 4（2023.7.14）
 * Read [CSAPP](http://csapp.cs.cmu.edu/2e/samples.html) Chapter 2.1.5 - 3.1
-* Configue Lichee Pi 4A so that it is connected to the monitor and can Rust
+* Configue Lichee Pi 4A so that it is connected to the monitor and can run Rust